-I am a Professor at the Harvard Kennedy School and the Harvard Graduate School of Education and a research associate at the National Bureau of Economic Research.
-Here is a link to a short version of my current CV.
-Here is my Google Scholar page.
+David Deming is a Professor at the Harvard Kennedy School and the Harvard Graduate School of Education and a research associate at the National Bureau of Economic Research.
+He co-directs the Harvard Inequality and Social Policy program.